OPahunang/stock-analysis/README.md

    B. Original vs Refactored VBA Script

    Refactored VBA Script:
-            - Running refactored script has shorter run time that the original script
+        - Running refactored script has shorter run time than the original script
         - More efficient when it comes to using definition variables
-            - More structured when added more comments
+        - More structured and informaional when added additonal scripts comments

    Original Script
-            - Much faster to develop  and a starting point
+        - Much faster to develop